suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ## Exploratory Data Analysis (EDA)

+We should be performing exploratory data analysis (EDA) to understand and use various features for our prediction.
+Below are some key insights that were generated as a result of exploratory data analysis (EDA).

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.